Stardom New Blood 1

 Stardom New Blood 1 (スターダムニューブラッド1, Sutādamunyūburaddo 1) was a professional wrestling event promoted by World Wonder Ring Stardom.
 The event took place on March 11, 2022, in Tokyo, Japan at the Shinagawa Intercity Hall, with a limited attendance due in part to the ongoing COVID-19 pandemic at the time.

+Six matches were contested at the event.
+In the main event, Utami Hayashishita defeated Miyu Amasaki in the latter's in-ring debut, and accepted the former's request to join Queen's Quest.

 Event

 The "New Blood" is a series of events which mainly focus on matches where rookie wrestlers, usually with three or less years of in-ring experience, evolve.
 Besides wrestlers from Stardom, various superstars from multiple promotions of the Japanese independent scene are invited to compete in bouts that are usually going under the stipulation of singles or tag team matches.

 The show featured a total of six professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 The press conference for the event was held on March 1, 2022 and was broadcast on Stardom's YouTube channel.